 You’re not researching keywords just to sprinkle them over your page.
 That era – if it ever really existed – is long gone.
-Your purpose now is to understand why the user searched Google for that specific keyword and what their true intention was at the time.
+Your purpose now is to understand why the user searched a major search engine for that specific keyword and what their true intention was at the time.

 For example, when a user types “dropbox free trial,” into the search box, here are questions you have to ask yourself, as a content writer:

 - How did the user know that Dropbox exists?

 - Does he know there is a free trial, or is he just hoping?

 - What is the free trial offer, if it exists?

 Here are simple answers to the questions above:

 - A friend, family member or acquaintance told the user about Dropbox.

 - He knows about the free trial offer, possibly because he visited the Dropbox homepage or because a friend gave him details.